February 16, 2017

 The more alcohol you drink in a single session, the greater the risk of you being injured.
 Drinking 4 standard drinks more than doubles your risk of injury in the following 6 hours.
 For every drink you have after that, you put yourself in more danger.

-For children under 18 years of age, abstaining from alcohol is the safest option.
+For young people under 18 years of age, abstaining from alcohol is the safest option.

 If you are pregnant, are planning a pregnancy, or are breastfeeding, avoiding alcohol is the safest option.